rabindranathfv/ngrx-effects/README.md

 # Effects

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+This project was generated with [Angular CLI]version 9.0.2 and it is focusing on use ngrx with specifically ngrx effects

 ## Development server